PraveenOjha/cameraview/README.md

 # CameraView Library + Streaming Integration (RootEncoder by PedroSG94)

-CameraView is an app-agnostic Android camera library.
-It provides picture/video capture, gestures, filters (GL preview), enhanced EXIF metadata support, audio routing, and a StreamingManager facade you can wire to PedroSG94’s RootEncoder or RTMP/RTSP/WebRTC clients.
+CameraView is an app-agnostic Android camera library module you can drop into any Android app (native or React Native).
+It provides picture/video capture, gestures, filters (GL preview), enhanced EXIF support, audio routing, and a small StreamingManager facade designed to be wired to PedroSG94’s RootEncoder or RTMP/RTSP/WebRTC clients.

-Use this library directly in your apps.
-There’s no dependency on any “StableCam” app; you only need the `cameraview` module.
+Important:
+- This repo provides a library only.
+There’s nothing tied to any "StableCam" app.
+- Use the `cameraview` module directly in your app, or fetch it from GitHub.

 ---

-## Getting it
+## Get the library

 You have two options:

 - Vendored module (recommended during development)
-  - Copy the `cameraview/` folder into your app repo under `android/cameraview`.
+  - Copy the `cameraview/` folder into your app repo (for RN, under `android/cameraview`).
   - In `android/settings.gradle`:
     ```groovy
     include ':cameraview'